Course Title: Work with young offenders in justice environments

 Clearly, non-attendance at an assessment will result in failure of that assessment.
 If your academic progress is reviewed, a good class attendance may be helpful in showing evidence of your commitment to your studies in Justice.

 There is no prescribed text for this course.
 A recommended text is:

 Juvenile Justice: Youth and Crime in Australia, 4th edition.
 Authors Cunneeen and White, Oxford University Press

 All required readings and case studies will be available either:

 Handed out in class as a hard copy

 Accessible by CD/DVD

 Via the internet/assigned website

 Assessments may incorporate a variety of methods including role plays, observations, lectures, tutorials, class discussion, reports, group/individual training workshops, and audio-visual presentations.

-Students will need to attend Week 5 to watch a video interview regarding a client for the PSR completion.
-Students will be required to write a PSR (1500 words) on the client provided using the TEMPLATE/PROFORMA provided in Week 5.
+Students will need to attend Week 6 to watch a video/interview regarding a client for the PSR completion.
+Students will be required to write a PSR (1500 words) on the client provided using the TEMPLATE/PROFORMA provided prior the Week 6 class.